srikat/genesis-sample-task-runner/README.md

 6. Run `gulp`.

-7. You might want to load the minified versions of genesis-sample.js and style.css on the frontend.
+7. You might want to load the minified versions of `genesis-sample.js` and `style.css` on the production site before going live.

 For this, edit `functions.php` and